Neonatal Death Compensation Claims

 The inquest is not a trial, and is not intended to assign blame or liability.
 However, the findings of the inquest can be important if you are considering making a claim for compensation.
 The evidence presented at the inquest can help to establish whether there was negligence and whether this contributed to the death.

 If an inquest is held into your baby's death, it is advisable to have legal representation.
-A solicitor can help you understand the process, prepare for the inquest, and ensure that all relevant evidence is presented.
-They can also help you use the findings of the inquest in any subsequent compensation claim.
+Our inquest solicitors can help you understand the process, prepare for the inquest, and ensure that all relevant evidence is presented.
+We can also help you use the findings of the inquest in any subsequent compensation claim.

 Pre-existing medical conditions can potentially affect a claim for neonatal death compensation.
 If a pre-existing condition contributed to the death, it may be more complex to establish negligence.
 However, if the condition was mismanaged or not properly taken into account in the care provided, this could still constitute negligence.
 It is important to discuss any pre-existing conditions with your solicitor when making a claim to see how it might affect the case.